JuanPacheco2345/Evolutionary-Game-Theory---Research-Project/README.md

 payoff which is the stag strategy and is also known as the payoff dominant strategy?
 Or do you think that both you and player 2 will go for the rabbit strategy which has the highest minimal payoff and is known as the risk-dominant strategy?
-Also, put yourself as the spectator do you think this game model will converge to a payoff-dominant strategy or risk-dominant strategy
+Also, put yourself as the spectator do you think this game model will converge to a payoff-dominant strategy or risk-dominant strategy?